formidablejs/mailer/README.md

 ## Configuration

 Before you can start sending emails, you will need to configure your default transport.
-You can do so by passing a transport object to the `configure()` method of the `Mail` class:
+You can do so by passing a transport config object to the `configure` method of the `Mail` class:

 ```js
 import { Mail } from '@formidablejs/mailer'